celadonfish/brevifolia-hugo/README.md

 - to [Chester How](//github.com/chesterhow) for creating the original [Tale theme for Jekyll](https://chesterhow.github.io/tale/),
 - to [onedrawingperday](//github.com/onedrawingperday), [bep](//github.com/bep) and [digitalcraftsman](//github.com/digitalcraftsman) for their help in getting the theme working correctly with Hugo,
 - to [lucperkins](https://github.com/lucperkins) for the [Fresh theme](https://github.com/lucperkins/hugo-fresh) from which I used some useful snippets of code.
+- to [EmielH](https://github.com/EmielH) for the port at [tale-hugo](https://github.com/EmielH/tale-hugo).
+- to [kendallstrautman](https://github.com/kendallstrautman) for the changes to the theme in [brevifolia-hugo-forestry](https://github.com/kendallstrautman/brevifolia-hugo-forestry).

 ## License
 See [LICENSE](https://github.com/EmielH/tale-hugo/blob/master/LICENSE).